alejandro-cobo/torchinfo.nvim/README.md

 ModuleA will be ignored.
 You can temporally add default values to any module you want to process.

-## To-do list
+## Potential future features

 - [x] Get a minimal version of the plugin working.
-- [ ] Use concurrency to run the analysis in background.
+- [x] Explore other ways of showing information other than cmdline messages.
-- [ ] Explore other ways of showing information other than cmdline messages.
+- [ ] Use concurrency to run the script in background.
 - [ ] Output more info other than number of parameters, such as FLOPs.
 - [ ] Output a graph showing module connections.